 The price of a power of attorney and a health care directive is small and not prohibitive.
 Both documents can only help, and I do not think you can be too young to have either of them.
 A will, on the other hand, to an extent requires you to have something worth planning for.
 If I had done one at 18, my estate would have been laughable.
 However, once you have children and/or a couple of assets, it is certainly time to take death and estate planning more seriously.
 While you might still be young and your assets small, it is important to execute a nomination of guardian to appoint someone to take care of your children should something should happen to you.
 This will make it an easier transition for someone to come in and apply to be your child’s guardian in the event of a catastrophic and unexpected death.
 While I believe that a will is useful at a young age and certainly if you have children, I generally would not recommend more advanced estate planning, such as a living trust, for those in their 20s or 30s.
 Typically, I feel that wills are much easier and cheaper to revoke and change than trusts.
 If you created one in your 20s while your life is still evolving and changing, you might have a significant amount of amendments before you hit your 40s.
 Lots of amendments can potentially lead to confusion as to your testamentary wishes.
 Therefore, while you are young and your life is developing, a will is just more practical.
 Once you have accumulated assets and settled down, a trust will be more of a consideration.

 No matter what your age, good and proper planning is recommended in both life as well as in estate planning.
 Basic documents should be cheap, easy and give you piece of mind, because peace of mind is a feeling that is ageless.

-Contact our Fort Myers estate planning attorneys at for a consultation.
+Contact our Fort Myers estate planning law office for a consultation.